Medically Approved – Dr Salko – 01/31/17 – To be medically assessed again 01/31/18

 What is the QFT–GIT or QuantiFERON®–TB Gold?

-It is a simple blood test to aid in the diagnosis of the TB virus.
+The QuantiFERON®–TB Gold is a simple blood test to aid in the diagnosis of the TB virus.
 It is a modern procedure for the detection of TB as the skin test procedure is now over 100 years old.
 The test has been approved to help diagnose both TB infection and the TB disease.
+This test is performed through a blood sample.
+If the result comes back positive it means the person has TB and further testing should be performed to determine the type of TB (active or latent)

 Blood Test vs Skin Test…